- Experience the Moët & Chandon and Perrier Jouët on the "Avenue of Champagne"

 Day 5: Villages of Alsace Tour

-Set out today for a tour of some of the quaint villages of the region.
+Set out today for a tour of some of the region's quaint villages.
 You'll start in Hunawihr, best known for its 16th-century fortified church that has been serving both the Catholic and Protestant communities since 1687, followed by Riquewihr to try some of the wines from its hillside vineyards.
 Visit Eguisheim next, full of pink buildings, flowers, and flowing wines.

 Continue with a trip within the walls and narrow streets of Kientzheim, known for its half-timbered houses and privately owned castles.
 End your tour in Kaysersberg, voted the favorite French village of 2017 for its beauty.
 There will be plenty of wine tastings, history, architecture, and much more over the course of your outing.